NERC-CEH/catalogue/README.md

 IntelliJ.
 You might need to add your user to the docker user group before connecting to the service.
 Now you can make changes to the front end without restarting docker and rebuilding the backend.

-#### Note - there are many uses of Jquery's $(document).ready() function in the editor module of the frontend.
+#### Note - there are many uses of JQuery's $(document).ready() function in the editor module of the frontend.
 Do not just remove them as they are there to prevent timing issues with views of existing documents in the editor.
 Unless of course you can find a better alternative.

 ### Test JavaScript using Karma